We replace tie rod ends when there is play in the ball joint or when the end itself is deformed.

 Loosen the wheel bolts on the corresponding wheel.

-Raise the corresponding front side of the car and remove Wheel.
+Raise the corresponding front side of the vehicle and remove Wheel.

 Measure the length of the free thread on the tie rod to avoid disturbing the wheel alignment during assembly.